klaviyo/klaviyo-swift-sdk/README.md

 Additionally, you can also locally trigger a deep link to make sure your code is working using the below command in the terminal.

 `xcrun simctl openurl booted {your_URL_here}`

+## Rich push notifications

+Rich push notification is the ability to add images, gifs and videos to your push notification messages that Apple has supported since iOS 10.
+In order to do this Apple requires your app to implement a [Notification service extension](https://developer.apple.com/documentation/usernotifications/unnotificationserviceextension).
+Following the below steps should help set up your app to receive rich push notifications.

+Note that the initial release of this feature will only support images with gifs and videos to follow.

+### Prerequisites

+* Your app should already support receiving push notifications.
+Refer to the section above on push notifications on how to do this.
+* Once your app supports push notifications, the user should have given your app permission to send push notifications in order for rich push notifications.

+### Step 1: Add notification service app extension to your project

+A notification service app extension ships as a separate bundle inside your iOS app.
+To add this extension to your app:

+1. Select File > New > Target in Xcode.
+2. Select the Notification Service Extension target from the iOS > Application extension section.
+3. Click Next.
+4. Specify a name and other configuration details for your app extension.
+5. Click Finish.

+### Step 2: Implement the notification service app extension

+The notification service app extension is responsible for downloading the media resource and attaching it to the push notification.

+Once step 1 is complete, you should see a file called `NotificationService.swift` under the notification service extension target.
+You can either implement it using Apple's documentation [here](https://developer.apple.com/documentation/usernotifications/modifying_content_in_newly_delivered_notifications) or use our sample code from [here](Examples/KlaviyoSwiftExamples/SPMExample/NotificationServiceExtension/NotificationService.swift).

+### Step 3: Test the rich push notifications locally

 ## SDK Data Transfer